-Because of lower positivity rates, we are carrying out some additional checks on our estimates of incidence (last published 7 May 2021).
+We regularly review our methods and survey design as part of our ongoing quality assurance process.
+Our incidence method uses several weeks' data to provide the latest estimate of new infections.
+Because of lower numbers of people testing positive over the last several weeks compared with earlier in the year, we are reviewing our estimates of incidence (last published 7 May 2021).
+This review ensures that the estimates we provide continue to be of high quality.
 Therefore, we will not be updating our incidence estimates in this publication.
-For more information on how we calculate estimates of incidence, please see COVID-19 Infection Survey: methods and further information.
+For more information on how we calculate estimates of incidence please see COVID-19 Infection.